 Length of Time Insured by the Company

 If you are considering switching insurance companies, and have been “loss-free” with your current company for a while, calculate in any future longevity discounts.
 Many companies offer renewal discounts each year.
 Some offer five to 10 percent discounts for three years of coverage without an at-fault accident, and may increase the discount at six years and nine years.

 Some companies love to tout the big discounts you’ll get by signing on with them to insure both your cars and home.
 Some knock off five percent, 10 percent, or even more from either the auto rate or the homeowners rate; some knock off a percentage from both.
 But keep in mind that dual-policy discounts are usually offered by companies that charge high prices for coverage.
 A 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.

 This dual-policy pricing is undesirable for consumers because it makes shopping more difficult; to find out the exact savings you could realize by switching companies, you have to shop for both types of coverage at once.
-Click here for our evaluations of homeowners insurance companies.
+Click here for our latest comparisons of homeowners insurance companies.

 Several insurers offer five to 15 percent discounts to groups—employees of specific companies and members of employee associations, alumni associations, and others.
 But remember that even with a 15 percent group discount, companies that offer these discounts rarely beat the lowest-priced companies for most drivers.
-But checking on available group discounts might lead you to an insurance company that you would prefer for service or other reasons, but would be unacceptably expensive without a group discount.
+Checking on available group discounts might lead you to an insurance company that you would prefer for service or other reasons, but would be unacceptably expensive without a group discount.

 If you regularly use mass transit, some companies offer a 10 percent discount on property damage and collision coverages if you provide evidence that you purchased at least 11 months of commuter passes.